Advantages of a Large Arbor Fly Reel

 Dry Backing: Many times you'll find porting along the inside and sides of a reel's large arbor.
 This simply means there are holes or slots here rather than a solid surface.
 Not only does this reduce weight by a small amount, but it helps soaked backing dry quicker by exposing a little more of it to the sun and wind.

 Drag Tension Difference: As line is pulled off a reel, the drag pressure slowly increases naturally.
 Think about a standard-arbor reel that's full of line.
 As you strip line off the reel, the drag pressure feels pretty consistent at first because there's a large circumference of line still on the reel which helps the spool spin easier when tugged upon.
 However, as you strip more and more line from the reel, the circumference of line narrows.
 As you get down near the core of the spool, the circumference of line is much smaller which increases drag pressure pretty drastically.
 Large-arbor reels suffer from this too, but since the arbor and reel diameter are both bigger to begin with, the effects will be less.

 I used to not give this much thought until I was false albacore fishing one day with my aforementioned Abel 3N standard-arbor reel.
 I hooked into a whopper that was estimated around 16+ pounds which took me so far into my backing it was close to spooling me.
-With all of that line out and nearing the core of that narrow spool, I could feel a huge difference in drag pressure—it was much tighter!
+With all of that line out and getting near the spool's core, I could feel a huge difference in drag pressure—it was much firmer!
 I had to back off my drag to compensate for the difference, then re-tightened it as I got more line back on the spool.
 At first, I thought something was wrong, but nope, just simple physics!
-Get Reelin'!